 Sellers comes from a large family.
 Although he was born in South Carolina, much of his family lived in New York City, where he often spent his summers.
 He said this gave him the best of both worlds––experiencing a slower-paced lifestyle during the school year and a fast-paced one in the summer.

-Sellers played for the Blue Devils from 1987 and 1991 and was named East Coast Conference Defensive Player of the Year in his final season.
+Sellers played for the Blue Devils from 1987 to 1991 and was named East Coast Conference Defensive Player of the Year in his final season.
 After earning a degree in accounting from Central, he returned to the Blue Devils in 1999 as an assistant coach, helping the team win Northeast Conference regular-season and tournament championships in 2000 and 2002.

 For Sellers, it’s been a full-circle moment––not only leading the team he once played for but also coaching one of its most important players who hails from the same hometown.